HCLarsen/OpenWeatherMapCr/README.md

 # Crystal Open Weather Map Interface

+## Deprecated: This shard has been deprecated in favour of my newer [owm.cr](https://github.com/HCLarsen/owm.cr)

 A Crystal interface for the Open Weather Map API.
 Currently, this library supports all the options available to Free Accounts, with the exception of Weather Map Layers.

 ## Installation